JuanitoSebastian/HKI-Bike-Buddy/Documentation/Architecture.md

 #  Architecture
 ## Structure
 HKI Bike Buddy is built using SwiftUI and consequently follows the Model-View-ViewModel design approach (since [MVVM is "built in" to SwiftUI](https://nalexn.github.io/clean-architecture-swiftui/)).
 The apps global state is contained in an instance of the class AppState wihch is injected using the [@EnvironmentObject](https://developer.apple.com/documentation/swiftui/environmentobject) property wrapper in the root view of the application.
 All of the data presented in the UI and all of the user actions are handled by the AppState.
-AppState makes the necessary requests to services and handles delivering of Bike Rental Station objects from store.
+AppState makes the necessary requests to services and handles interaction with Bike Rental Station objects in the store.

 ![ArchitectureDiagram](https://raw.githubusercontent.com/JuanitoSebastian/HelsinkiBikeBuddy/main/Documentation/graphics/ArchitectureGraph.png)